You will notice

 it would have been safe for me to drive in my state of grief.

-idea.
-Both of these approaches are perfectly valid.
-Personally, I
+these approaches are perfectly valid.

-and loved would comfort and reassure my cats.
+they knew and loved would comfort and reassure my cats.

 What Happens